 The circular know has been subdivided with markings going from 0 to 10.
 Each division on the dial is equivalent to a change of 2dB.
 However, being a step-less or analog control, it is possible to dial-in any gain increase from 0 to +20dB rather than being restricted to preset steps within that range.

 What is the low-cut filter for on the Deity D3 Pro?

 The D3 Pro includes a low-cut filter, in fact, you have two settings.
 You can roll-off frequencies below 75Hz or frequencies below 150Hz.

 Ideally, you don’t want to lose any of the sounds you are recording.
-But you might want to turn on the low-cut filter if you are recording somewhere that has a lot of low-frequency rumble.
-That might be traffic rumble from a nearby street, roadworks, fans and AC units.
+But you might want to turn on the low-cut filter if you are recording somewhere that has a lot of low-frequency rumbles.
+That might be traffic rumble from a nearby street, roadworks, fans, and AC units.

 The other occasion when you might consider using the low-cut filter is when recording outdoors in light wind.
 The foam windshield will not stop anything but the lightest of wind blasts but activating the low-cut filter can remove some of that wind noise.
 However, getting a dead cat for your microphone would be a better option when shooting outdoors.